Nithishnk23/MongoDB_Task1/README.md

 ## Product JSON

-Here,i written the MongoDB queries for following questions :
+Here,i wrote the MongoDB queries for following questions :

  1. Find all the information about each products
  2. Find the product price which are between 400 to 800